-Catherine Cribbin Industry Initiatives Manager, IAB UK

-"With the pace of change in digital advertising, it's not surprising that a digital skills gap exists for university graduates entering the industry.
+Catherine Cribbin Industry Initiatives Manager, IAB UK "With the pace of change in digital advertising, it's not surprising that a digital skills gap exists for university graduates entering the industry.
 This will always be the case to some extent - we all learn on the job - but in order to ensure candidates are best prepared for their first role, we need to work closely with universities to evolve current training and communicate future needs."

-Franco Beschizza FCIM

-Programme Leader: MSc Digital Marketing, The Business School, Middlesex University

-"At Middlesex University Business School our mission is to empower our students with the ambition, skills and knowledge to succeed in graduate employment.
+Franco Beschizza FCIM Programme Leader: MSc Digital Marketing, The Business School, Middlesex University "At Middlesex University Business School our mission is to empower our students with the ambition, skills and knowledge to succeed in graduate employment.
 We have formed a unique partnership with IAB UK as a critical first step in helping to close the digital skills gap and strengthen the industry with a diversity of new talent."

-While soft skills remain important, analytical skills will be the most important trait for new employees to possess in the future

-Currently most important for new employees to have when joining your business (top 5):
+Which skills are the most important and how hard are they to find? iab FULL DISCLOSORE While soft skills remain important, analytical skills will be the most important trait for new employees to possess in the future Currently most important for new employees to have when joining your business (top 5):